Givup/cmdrpg/ideas.md

 	- You should be able to scroll the item list, but this will only be a problem once we have enough items that it won't fit one screen
-	- How will the player use the items, maybe have selected item index or smth
+	- Different selection color depending on the type of the item (consumable could be green for example)

 - 'Living' entities (friendly and hostile)						[ ]
 	- Cows														[ ]